ternava/x264/README.md

 #define CABAC_YES 0
 #endif
 ```
-3. Compile it using `./configure && make`.
+3. Compile the system x264 using `./configure && make`.
+As a result, the specialized system of x264 will be without the configuration option of `--cabac`.
+For example, using it to encode a video like here `./x264 --cabac -o <output_video> <input_video>` will show this warning: `./x264: unrecognized option '--cabac'`.